 “Chic” and “trendy” tend to get thrown around a lot when a Popline is whipped out.
 While the pen is decidedly attractive, the pen has the functionality to match — a refillable Goliath ink cartridge is good for filling in up to 600 A4-sized pages.
 Get a color for every outfit because the Popline is a fashion accessory as much as it is a writing tool.

 Grovemade Brass Pen

 For under $100, Grovemade’s brass pens, also available in aluminum ($80) or titanium ($120) make a great future heirloom.
 The body is weighty because of the brass, and the pen’s facets feel good in the hand and prevent the pen from rolling off the desk.
-The brass will patina like a quality leather good, and it writes damn well, too.
+The brass will patina like quality leather goods, and it writes damn well, too

 Other Notables (left to right)

-Inventery No.2 Mechanical Pen ($60): This pen is so sleek you might forget it’s a pen and use it as a decorative piece on your desk.
+- Schon DSGN Pocket Six ($125): This pen is so artfully made you might forget it’s a pen and use it as a decorative piece on your desk.

 Though we admire almost all luxury fountain pens, they sometimes have a tendency to look a little bit stuffy.
 Waterman’s Carene is a perfect example of what a contemporary fountain pen should look like.
 Most notably, the 18-carat solid gold nib of the Carene is integrated into the pen body, making for a sleek, attractive writing instrument.

 Montblancs are synonymous with fine writing instruments, but if you’re looking for the top-of-the-line pen from the Hamburg brand, you’ll want the Meisterstück 149.
 The Meisterstück Series has been Montblanc’s flagship range for over 90 years and the 149 was introduced in 1952 as the very top of the range.
 If nothing but the absolute finest writing instruments will do, this is your pen.